ingeint/idempiere-kafka-plugin/README.md

 - Key, Partitions, Replicas, Cluster management

 #### Partner Producer
-This plugin send a BParnet to the kafka topic `partner` every time a new parnet is created or updated.
+This plugin send a BPartne to the kafka topic `partner` every time a new partne is created or updated.
 Se the class `PartnerKafkaProducer` and `NewPartnerEvent`.

+Some captures from iDempiere and Kafkatool:

 ![](doc/idempiere1.png)